What should I Wear?

 What is the best time of year to see whales?

--Humpback whales begin to return in numbers in late June early July.
-The prime months for whale sightings around Sooke are August- November.
-We will see some humpback whales remain right into January.
+- Humpback Whales begin to return in numbers in late June through mid July.
+The prime months for whale sightings around Sooke are August – November.
+We will see some Humpback Whales remain right into January.